digitalpenguin/Commerce_ImageMeld/readme.md

 This module has a single snippet `[[Commerce_ImageMeld]]`.
 It should be added to the top of your MODX page template.
 The snippet doesn't return anything itself, all output is via placeholders.

 There are 8 parameters available in total.
-Only one is required.
+Only two are required.

 **Required**
 - `&productId`: **REQUIRED** The product id of the ImageMeld product.